carlotes247/carlotes247.github.io/index.md

     section_id: about
     background_style: bg-primary
     title: Intelligent Games and Games Intelligence (IGGI) PhD
     text: I am a PhD Candidate at the leading Center for Doctoral Training in Intelligent Games and Games Intelligence (IGGI) in the UK.
 The institutions where I am being trained to succeed in my doctorate are the University of York, Goldsmiths - University of London and Queen Mary - University of London.
+My current research interests are (1) Playful uses of ML and AI, (2) Encouraging movement during user interaction, and (3) Understanding motivation and user/player experience.
     actions:
       - title: Skills
         url: '#skills'